phybros/willwarren.com/content/posts/2021/08/removing-disk-from-raidz.md

 tags: [zfs, homelab, storage]
 aliases: ['/2021/08/removing-disk-from-raidz']
 type: "post"
 description: "Need to migrate data from a RAIDZ zpool?
-Take a drive offline, nuke its identity, create new partition table, format, and voila!
+Take a drive offline, nuke its identity, create new partition table, format, and more!
 Read on."
 ---

 You can't remove a disk from a RAIDZ zpool.